-The blog post below was originally shared in September of 2013 under the title, “What is BEST for the Deaf Child?”.
+The blog post below was originally shared under the title, “What is BEST for the Deaf Child?”.
 I have decided to include it, in its updated form, to become Part 8 in the series, “So You Want to Adopt a Deaf Child?”

 In an effort to inform and equip adoption agencies, especially faith-based ones, as they seek to provide the best possible family environment for the raising of deaf children and to expand their understanding of the Biblical Worldview concerning the Deaf Peoples around the world, I have decided to write this post.

 Having numerous dDeaf family members (d meaning a form of deafness and D meaning a member of the Deaf Community) I often thought my husband, Charles, and I would end up giving birth to and being given the responsibility of raising a deaf child.
 However, Rachel and Joseph are both hearing and we never had to face that all-encompassing question, “What is best for our deaf child?”

 Thirteen years ago when God led me to return to school in the fall of 2000 at the age of 41–2 yr.
 Interpreter Training Program degree and then 4-yr. degree in ASL Studies,–the answer to the question, “What is best for the deaf child?” became a personal quest of mine.
 At that time, I did not understand why I was so obsessed with wanting to know the answer to that question, but I do now, at least in part.